 I took the advice of a Chicago friend and have groupings of like items throughout my home, which is a great way to combine and display a number of pieces in one place.

-I hope that this gives you some good ideas, so that when you travel, you find things that are beautiful, tasteful and meaningful that can be incorporated into your home and that give you joy daily.
+I hope that this gives you some good ideas, so that when you travel, you find the collectables that are beautiful, tasteful and meaningful that can be incorporated into your home and that give you joy daily.